-During the 79th session of the UNGA, the intergovernmental negotiations on Security Council reform (IGN) built on the informal meetings held during its seventy-eighth and previous sessions, and on the "Revised Co-Chairs' Elements Paper on Convergences and Divergences on the question of equitable representation on and increase in the membership of the Security Council and related matters" circulated on 29 April 2024, as well as the positions of and proposals made by Member States, reflected in the text and its annex circulated on 31 July 2015 (known as the "Framework Document"), as stipulated by Decision 77/559 of 29 June 2023.
+During the 79th session of the UNGA, the intergovernmental negotiations on Security Council reform (IGN) built on the informal meetings held during its seventy-eighth and previous sessions, and on the "Revised Co-Chairs' Elements Paper on Convergences and Divergences on the question of equitable representation on and increase in the membership of the Security Council and related matters" circulated on 2 August 2024, as well as the positions of and proposals made by Member States, reflected in the text and its annex circulated on 31 July 2015 (known as the "Framework Document"), as stipulated by Decision 77/559 of 29 June 2023.

 During the UNGA 79 IGN, the Co-Chairs continued to build on the approach established in previous sessions by focusing efforts on a constructive and inclusive process while preserving the important advancements and negotiations already achieved in previous sessions and the institutional framework as set out by UNGA Decision 62/557.
-UNGA 79 IGN focused on three main areas of work: (1) the continuation of the negotiations on the five clusters mentioned in paragraph (e) (ii) of UNGA Decision 62/557, (2) a new Structured Dialogue on models that had been proposed by States and Groups of States and were contained in the repository and (3) the new mandate given by the Pact for the Future to work towards developing a consolidated model in the future based on convergences on the five clusters, and the models presented by Member States.
+UNGA 79 IGN focused on three main areas of work: (1) the continuation of the negotiations on the five clusters mentioned in paragraph (e) (ii) of UNGA Decision 62/557, (2) a new Structured Dialogue on models that had been proposed by States and Groups of States and were contained in the repository and (3) cognizant of the Pact of the Future, working towards developing a consolidated model in the future based on convergences on the five clusters, and the models presented by Member States.

-On the negotiation of the five clusters, the Co-Chairs convened four meetings: 19 November 2024, addressing all five clusters in a comprehensive manner with a particular focus on categories of membership and representation of cross-regional groups as a follow up to the negotiations of the Pact for the Future; 21 January, focused on the question of the veto; 27 February, focused on working methods of the Security Council and 18 March focused on the size of a future council and 24 June focused on the Revised Co-Chairs Elements Paper.
+On the negotiation of the five clusters, the Co-Chairs convened four meetings: 19 November 2024, addressing all five clusters in a comprehensive manner with a particular focus on categories of membership and representation of cross-regional groups as a follow up to the negotiations of the Pact for the Future; 21 January, focused on the question of the veto; 27 February, focused on working methods of the Security Council and 15 April focused on the size of a future Council and regional representation and 24 June focused on the Revised Co-Chairs Elements Paper.